-COVID-19 caused a complete halt in daily routines.
-But even as lockdowns were put in place, public transport continued to prove essential to providing mobility to frontline workers and keep our cities moving.
+COVID-19 caused a complete halt in daily routines – and the effects are still being felt today.
+Even as lockdowns were put in place, public transport continued to prove essential to providing mobility to frontline workers and keep our cities moving.

 As the world’s economies recover, so too does ridership.
-Though in many places, such as the Americas, public transport ridership remains below pre-pandemic levels.
+Though in many places, such as the Americas, ridership still remains around 20% below pre-pandemic levels.
+Only now are some leading operators reporting a total rebound, for example TransLink in Vancouver, Canada, who announced in April 2024 a return to pre-pandemic levels.
 This is not just a challenge, but a unique opportunity to start over and shape the future of our cities and towns.

 Public transport is the backbone of sustainable urban mobility, delivering an essential service to keep the heart of cities beating.
 By investing in public transport and encouraging active mobility, we can build back to better mobility, better cities, and better lives.
 And by sharing knowledge, studying data and organising events, our global membership aims at helping the sector in rebuilding after the pandemic.